action-ai-institute/MABEL-dataset/README.md

  | loader_flags_hex | PE header identification of the loader flags | 0 |
  | number_of_rva_and_sizes_hex | PE header identification of the relative virtual addresses | 0x10 |

+<br><br>
-The following features describe the PE Header regarding the analyzed binary (NOTE: values are specified in decimal):
+# The following features describe the PE Header regarding the analyzed binary (NOTE: values are specified in decimal):

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |